Ahmad-197/Portfolio-Projects/README.md

 </p>

 The neural network learns to map the boundary voltages at a single time instant to the latent space created by the encoder of the VAE using permittivity distribution.
-To have a deeper look at the mapper architecture or the training process please refer to either [Simple Mapper Simulation](Notebooks/Simple_Mapper_Simulation.ipynb) or [Simple Mapper Exp](Notebooks/Simple_Mapper_Exp.ipynb) notebooks.

 The following figure represents the reconstruction of permittivity distribution using simulated data.